Lighting Poles Trading License in Dubai: Cost and Requirements

 The strategic location of Dubai South is particularly relevant for lighting poles traders.
 Situated adjacent to Al Maktoum International Airport and in close proximity to Jebel Ali Port, Dubai South offers unmatched logistics connectivity for businesses engaged in import, storage, and re-export of bulky or high-volume goods.
 For traders in lighting infrastructure, this translates directly into lower transit times and reduced logistics costs.

 Activity Code 4752.82 authorises the wholesale and retail trading of lighting poles and related hardware.
-The licence is issued as a Trading Licence under the Trading category at Dubai South Business Hub Free Zone, providing a clearly defined legal framework for businesses operating in this segment.
+The license is issued as a Trading License under the Trading category at Dubai South Business Hub Free Zone, providing a clearly defined legal framework for businesses operating in this segment.

-The scope of the licence is broad.
+The scope of the license is broad.
 Holders are permitted to import, export, re-export, and locally distribute lighting poles across their full range of product types.
 This includes:

 Street and road lighting poles